 Women are significant players in this long history of healing.
 As the federal government’s medical presence on the Kiowa-Comanche-Apache Reservation grew in the late nineteenth and early twentieth centuries, Kiowa women became principal mediators between white practitioners and Native families, whether as relatives, field matrons, or nurses.
 Through those relationships, they turned the work of white doctors and nurses to their community’s advantage and became major advocates for more accessible and equitable health care in their homelands.

 I am also working on an article project concerning the North American smallpox epidemic of 1898-1902 and its role in the political transformation of Indian Territory into Oklahoma.
-I presented on this research recently at the American Association for the History of Medicine’s Annual Meeting, and will continue to share it at an upcoming working group meeting sponsored by the Consortium for the History of Science, Technology, and Medicine.
+I presented on this research recently at the American Association for the History of Medicine’s Annual Meeting and at a working group meeting sponsored by the Consortium for the History of Science, Technology, and Medicine.